na-na-hi/renget/archive/sfbf5.md

 \>You could try to run, but you wouldn't get far, and the chase would only excite them.
 \>You swallow the lump in your throat and clutch your Kinship Stone.
 \>You remember the words of your companion.
-\>"Ride on, buddy!"
+\>"Ride on, buddy!"%%

 ---
 ###*Astalos*

 =============================================

-\>Staring into those glowing eyes while you're perched on top of him, feeling the muscles lining his slit flex as that exotic shaft everts itself,
+%darkgreen%\>Staring into those glowing eyes while you're perched on top of him, feeling the muscles lining his slit flex as that exotic shaft everts itself,
 \>sliding out hot and dripping against your stomach, just begging to be touched by hands, lips, tongue and anything else
 \>that spread cloaca tightening as you plunge into it, contracting and squeezing around you the more aroused he gets
 \>the faint heartbeat felt through his dick and insides becomes a pulsed current spreading through yours, soon forcing you to throb in time with him